Yuvasree9/Supervised-Spam-detection-/README.md

-# Email Spam Filter using Supervised Machine Learning
+# SMS Spam Filter using Supervised Machine Learning

-This project demonstrates how to build a machine learning-based spam classifier to detect whether an email is spam or ham (not spam).
+This project demonstrates how to build a machine learning-based spam classifier to detect whether a SMS is spam or ham (not spam).
 It leverages natural language processing (NLP) techniques and supervised learning algorithms to analyze and classify email content.

 ## Project Overview

-Spam emails are a common nuisance that can clutter inboxes and pose security risks.
+Spam messages are a common nuisance that can clutter inboxes and pose security risks.
 In this project, we:
 - Preprocess raw email text data
 - Convert text into numerical features using TF-IDF
 - Train a classification model (Multinomial Naive Bayes)